 They had maintained 15 V as battery high in their charge regulator.
 I had noticed that at this level gassing starts in the battery, which slowly spoils battery So now I made a charger by help of your blog, Now, I am in dilemma to set the bty high volt.
 So please confirm me the battery high voltage.

-A1: It should be normally and ideally between 14V and 14.4V, never above this value.
-After this level the battery should be applied with a trickle charge voltage or the specified float voltage.
+It should be normally and ideally between 14V and 14.4V, never above this value.
+After this level the charging current must be reduced to the trickle charge level.

 What is Equalization Charge